-"After a career in Education, I came to work for North Yorkshire County Council three years ago during this time I have been given lots of opportunities to gain additional qualifications and been supported in achieving career progression.
+"After a career in Education, I came to work for the council three years ago during this time I have been given lots of opportunities to gain additional qualifications and been supported in achieving career progression.
 It was important to me that I felt able to progress and I have found that everyone is eager to see you succeed and are happy to support you in your career journey, I am currently doing a Children and Families Worker role on a secondment for 12 months.
 Flexible working conditions are a huge benefit too!"

 "I started my role as a Children and Families Worker in March 2020, the very start of lockdown.
 Whilst it was difficult to adjust, I was never short of support.
 I have been in post for 2 years and no two days are ever the same.
 I love working for such a supportive team where training and learning opportunities are always provided to enhance my skills and knowledge.
 I moved into this post after studying for a combined BA degree in Children, Young People and Families (with) Special Educational Needs, Disabilities and Inclusion.
 Each day I am able to use my degree in different areas, which helps me to enrich my learning and practice.
 The best bits about my role are definitely the families I am privileged to work alongside and support as well as the team I work with, it really is a great place to work."